nickstewart95/duplicate-posts/README.md

 `duplicate_posts_last_synced_date_gtm` -The last time the post was synced over

 ## Todo

+May or may not get to these todo items, more so if I have time and noticed I should add something or make it better

 - [x] Meta box in post editor showing that the post has been copied
 - [x] Handle featured image